 In addition, the Board is responsible for responding to potential conflict of interest situations, particularly with respect to considering existing or proposed transactions and agreements in respect of which directors or officers advise they have a material interest.
 The Board Mandate requires that directors and officers disclose any interest and the extent of their interest in any transaction or agreement with the Corporation, and that directors excuse themselves from both Board deliberations and voting in respect of transactions in which they have an interest.
-By taking these steps, the Board strives to ensure that directors exercise independent judgement, unclouded by the relationships of the directors and officers to each other and the Corporation, in considering transactions and agreements in respect of which directors and officers have an interest.
+By taking these steps, the Board strives to ensure that directors exercise independent judgement, unclouded by the relationships of the directors and officers have an interest.
 Any director, officer or employee of the Corporation who violates the Code may face disciplinary action up to and including termination of their office or employment with the Corporation for just cause without notice or payment in lieu of notice.